dwvisser/knoxccl/README.md

 * It is very importan that whenever `index.html` changes, to invalidate both `/` and `/index.html`.
-* The `service-worker.js` file needs to be updated (see above) and invalidated for pretty much any site changes.
+* The `service-worker.js` file needs to be updated (see above), copied to S3 (sometimes the sync script fails to do this, so an `aws s3 cp` command must be done), and invalidated for pretty much any site changes.